-- This section describes the role of the independent visitor in greater detail, including specific functions which may be more or less important depending on the child and his or her circumstances. - 50 The functions of the independent visitor are: - visiting, a. - b. advising, and - befriending the child. - 51 The role is envisaged as being undertaken by volunteers from a lay perspective, even though some independent visitors may have qualities, skills, experience and qualifications which entitle them to work in a professional capacity with children. - 52 The role should contribute to the welfare of the child including: - promoting his or her developmental, social, emotional, educational, religious and cultural needs, - b. encouraging the child to exercise his or her rights and participate in decisions which will affect him or her, - supporting the child's care plan, unless the independent visitor believes he or she has clear evidence to act differently, and - supporting the residential staff who care for the child, where
+- This section describes the role of the independent visitor in greater detail, including specific functions which may be more or less important depending on the child and his or her circumstances. - 50 The functions of the independent visitor are: - a. visiting, - b. advising, and - c. befriending the child. - 51 The role is envisaged as being undertaken by volunteers from a lay perspective, even though some independent visitors may have qualities, skills, experience and qualifications which entitle them to work in a professional capacity with children. - The role should contribute to the welfare of the child including: - a. promoting his or her developmental, social, emotional,